 A lot of us tend to have small gardens in our backyards.
 While most of us simply go about taking care of them without opting for too much hassle, only a few would stop to think about how they can make their garden a more eco-friendly space.
+First off, the environment you are living in is a major factor in choosing the type of grass you should have.
+If you find that the grass does not look well even after doing the things below, you might want to search for another one that is compatible with the temperature and humidity of the area.
+Bob Robinson posted a list on his website Best Of Machinery you can check.
 If you belong to the latter category, then consider the ideas in this article.
 Achieving an eco-friendly garden is not that hard a task.
 All you need are some DIY home improvement ideas that would help you achieve a beautiful garden with minimal carbon footprint.
 Accordingly, here are 7 simple but really effective tips to grow and maintain a green garden space.

 Reuse kitchen scraps to make compost